-Sharing a passion for music for 25 years: Deutsche Bank and the Berliner Philharmoniker enjoy a longstanding partnership in which they have initiated and implemented innovative projects.
+Sharing a passion for music in more than 25 years: Deutsche Bank and the Berliner Philharmoniker enjoy a longstanding partnership in which they have initiated and implemented innovative projects.

 For instance, the bank supports the unique Digital Concert Hall, which streams concerts from the Berliner Philharmoniker in brilliant resolution and tone quality live via the Internet.